-This October 1, 2016, valuation represents Cheiron's fifth valuation performed for The Police Retirement System of St. Louis.
-The actuarial assumptions for this valuation have been updated according to the experience study Cheiron performed after the October 1, 2015 valuation, examining experience for the five-year period from October 1, 2010 through September 30, 2015.
+This October 1, 2017, valuation represents Cheiron's sixth valuation performed for The Police Retirement System of St. Louis.
+There were no changes to the actuarial methods, assumptions, or plan provisions since the October 1, 2016 valuation.

 Key Findings of this Valuation